intezzz/RGCT-NewHacks2021/README.md

  ### Backend codebase
  1) Download and install Python (versions 3.7 or after)
- 2) Change directories to HappinessApp-Django
+ 2) Change directories to nutritionCalculator-DjangoHappinessApp-Django
  3) Run `pip install -r requirements.txt` to install all packages used in the project
  4) Run `python manage.py makemigrations` and `python manage.py migrate` if this is the first time running the code
  5) Run `python manage.py runserver` to run the Django server on your local network localhost